georgringer/news/Documentation/Main/UsersManual/AboutNewsCategoryRecords/Index.rst

          Main content of the news record.
 This field is only shown with the type “News”.

  - :Field:
+         Rich Text Editor Disable

+   :Description:
+         If set, the RTE is hidden and the field "Text" is shown as plain textarea.

+ - :Field:
          Content Elements

    :Description:
-         Add normal content elements to a news records.
+         Add content elements to a news records.
 This field can be hidden by disabling the setting in extension manager's settings.